 Harwood is a good example of frame, nineteenth century, vernacular architecture with German siding, in Howard County, Maryland.
 The history of the property can be traced back to the Warfield family, a family whose members have served both in Annapolis and Howard County in positions of trust and authority.

 The property once consisted of some 635 acres of land, called “Warfield’s Connection Enlarged,” then owned by Charles Warfield and his wife Catherine.
-They had six children, all of whom are mention in an 1857 equity legal dispute between Mortimer Dorsey and Kitty Warfield.
+They had six children, all of whom are mentioned in an 1857 equity legal dispute between Mortimer Dorsey and Kitty Warfield.
 They were: Presley, Felder, Rachel, Kitty, Amelia, and Eleanor.
 The equity action cited a series of events and their consequences and due to the complicated nature of the proceedings, the case in equity was initiated by Mortimer Dorsey.
 The result was a division made of the 635 acre tract of land.
 Lot 2 (226 1/4 acres of that tract, comprising the house and its outbuildings) was sold to Mortimer Dorsey.
 After he died, his youngest daughter, Rebecca, married Horatio Griffith.
 Together, they had held, with her father Mortimer, the land and premises, along with other real estate as tenants in common, subject to the right of dower of Ann, widow of Mortimer.